 - Neutral air is a good landing option; meanwhile, forward air and back air should be used for aerial combat to either rack on damage or KO.

-That wraps up our seminar on Mii Swordfighter!
+That just about wraps up our seminar on Mii Swordfighter!
 If you have any questions regarding amiibo training, feel free to join our Discord community and ask away.
-If you’d like to enter a tournament, we’ve got Powersaves and mobile backup guides that will teach you how!
+If you’d like to enter a tournament, we’ve got a handy guide that will teach you how!
 And if you like what you read today, we’ve also got a Patreon and a donation box, and the proceeds from both go towards keeping the site up and running.
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.